 Ceylon cinnamon is native to Sri Lanka and southern India.
 It is rich in essential oils (cinnamaldehyde, eugenol, linalool), tanning and mucilage substances and other secondary plant substances.
 Cinnamaldehyde is the main component of the essential oil and is responsible for the distinctive smell and taste of cinnamon.1

 Cassia cinnamon is also high in cinnamaldehyde, but does not contain eugenol.
 The very high content of the secondary plant substance coumarin in cassia cinnamon is a cause for concern.
 Regular ingestion in larger quantities can be harmful to health.

-If you want to do something good for yourself and support your intestines and digestion, then give it a try GOOD CARE1.
-With the calcium it contains, you contribute to the normal function of digestive enzymes, while the zinc supports yours Immune Support.
-GOOD CARE1 contains a comprehensive and balanced Bacterial spectrum with 18 bacterial cultures and 15 billion live cultures.
+If you want to do something good for yourself and support your intestines and digestion, then give it a try PROTECT.
+With the calcium it contains, you contribute to the normal functioning of digestive enzymes, and the zinc it contains also supports your immune system.
+PROTECT contains a comprehensive and balanced Bacterial spectrum with 18 bacterial cultures and 15 billion live cultures.
 The pre-substances inulin and oligofructose improve absorption.
 Order now

 The high levels of cinnamaldehyde are believed to be responsible for most of the health benefits of the popular spice.
 In the local Ayurvedic medicine, cinnamon is considered not only to be eaten but also as a remedy, for example for digestive problems, as it stimulates the intestinal activity.